 How To Participate:

-1. Set Your Goal: Set an amount you would like to raise and share that publicly.
+1. Set Your Goal: Come up with an idea and set an amount you would like to raise

 5. Say Thank You: Provide updates.
 Let people know how close you are to reaching your goal.
 Thank everyone who donates and let them know they've helped make a difference.